gabow800/correct-hours/README.md

 python3 -m correct_hours
 ```

-You should get the following message after running the command:
+You should get the following message after running the command above.
+Even it's an error message, it means
+you have the script installed.
 ```bash
 usage: __main__.py [-h] directory
 __main__.py: error: the following arguments are required: directory